 - Initial appointments with the University are for one year; however, for Postdoctoral Scholar-Fellows and Postdoctoral Scholar-Paid Directs, the duration is the length of their fellowship award funding.

 - Reappointments of postdocs from any title into the Postdoctoral Scholar-Employee title must be for 2 years.
-However, reappointment may be for less than 2 years under certain circumstances: programmatic work, funding, eligibility, work authorization and change in PI.
+However, reappointment may be for less than 2 years under certain circumstances: programmatic work, funding, eligibility, work authorization, and change in PI.

 - It is within the University’s sole discretion to appoint, reappoint or not reappoint a postdoc.

 Initial postdoc appointments are full-time positions that typically last between one and two years, up to a maximum reappointment of five years with a rare exception of a sixth year.
 These scholars are expected to work a full 40-hour week, although postdocs can apply for exceptions if they receive approval from University officials, including their faculty mentor.
 Please note that postdocs may not have previously held a tenure-track professorial appointment, including assistant professor, associate professor, or professor.

 Postdoc Collective Bargaining Contract